 Director/writer Jeff Lieberman could charitably be called a down-market version of Larry Cohen, director/writer of It’s Alive (1974) and Q – The Winged Serpent (1982).
 Lieberman’s films have some of the same low-budget inventivity that Cohen does, although Lieberman crucially failed to gather the critical cult that Cohen did and his career petered out in the early 1980s.
 Lieberman first made the entertaining killer worm saga Squirm (1976) and then went onto Blue Sunshine and the excellent Backwoods Brutality film Just Before Dawn (1981).

-Jeff Lieberman subsequently went onto make Just Before Dawn (1981) and the disappointing Remote Control (1987).
+Jeff Lieberman subsequently went onto make the excellent Backwoods Brutality film Just Before Dawn (1981) and the disappointing alien mind control film Remote Control (1988).
 Lieberman later turned up as screenwriter of the entirely terrible The Neverending Story III (1994) and returned to the director’s chair with Satan’s Little Helper (2004) about a boy who befriends a serial killer.
 Subsequently, throughout the 1980s and 90s and up until his death in 2012, Zalman King became a writer/director of mainstream erotic films like 9½ Weeks (1996), Two Moon Junction (1988), Wild Orchid (1990), Lake Consequence (1993) and tv’s Red Shoe Diaries (1992-7).